beginning of content

 Some causes of non-specific upper back pain include:

-Very few cases of upper back pain have a specific cause.
+Few cases of upper back pain have a specific medical cause.
 Some specific causes of back pain include:

-Very rarely (in fewer than 1 in every 100 cases), upper back pain is caused by infection of the bones of the upper back, or a tumour (cancer) in the bones of the back.
+Upper back pain caused by infection in the bones, or a tumour (cancer) in the bones of the spine is rare.

 When should I see my doctor?

 Other health professionals might also help you manage your pain.
-Ask your GP about a referral to a:
+Ask your GP about a referral to:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.